ironcore-dev/boot-operator/README.md

 ## Roadmap
-Looking ahead, the iPXE Operator aims to introduce a range of enhancements to further empower Kubernetes-driven infrastructure provisioning:
+Looking ahead, the boot-Operator aims to introduce a range of enhancements to further empower Kubernetes-driven infrastructure provisioning:

 - Configurable iPXE Scripts: Enable customization of iPXE script templates to accommodate diverse booting requirements.